maxsupermanhd/FactoCord-3.0/INSTALL.md

 5. Admin IDs (for commands) (admin_ids)
 6. Mod list .json file location (including the filename) (mod_list_location)

-Make sure there are no comments before ] or }, because there's a bug in json5 library

 ## Step 1
 Running